-Not that we really have any sense of summer in the tropics.
+Not that we really have any sense of summer here in tropical Southeast Asia.
 We essentially have one long hot season that lasts from March to September that shifts between sizzling, scorching, sweltering and sticky and we increasingly get more rain as we move toward the wettest monsoonal months of October and November.
 Things begin to cool the closer we get to our few months of ‘winter’, which is more like autumn.

 Because we won’t be enjoying any European summer escapes this year, I thought we should encourage you to take some.
 I’ll be looking forward to the European summer in spirit, as it was such a big part of our lives during the years we lived in Dubai, but hopefully you’ll get to enjoy some time on the continent.

-My recent story on underrated cities in Europe that we love had me reminiscing about the many long, relatively dry, sultry summers we spent in Europe — eight glorious weeks each year soaking up history, culture, art, and music, gorging on divine food washed down with wonderful local wines, then retreating to a beach or island for some down-time.
+My recent guide to underrated cities in Europe that we love had me reminiscing about the many long, relatively dry, sultry summers we spent in Europe – eight glorious weeks each year soaking up history, culture, art, and music, gorging on divine food washed down with wonderful local wines, then retreating to a beach or island for some down-time.